refinery-platform/heatmap-scatter-dash/README.md

                         for large data sets, but the image is blurry, rather than having sharp edges; TODO.
   --top TOP             Sort by row variance, descending, and take the top n.
+  --scatterplot_top     For scatterplots, include only the genes in the
+                        heatmap.
+(Used together with --top.)
   --cluster_rows        Hierarchically cluster rows.
   --cluster_cols        Hierarchically cluster columns.
   --colors {Greys,YlGnBu,Greens,YlOrRd,Bluered,RdBu,Reds,Blues,Picnic,Rainbow,Portland,Jet,Hot,Blackbody,Earth,Electric,Viridis}